 There are some good YouTube videos put out by the company that tell the story of crayon production.
 The YouTube video I would recommend is not the most recent but this one is short and succinct.

 As the founders became wealthy, both made good use of their time and their money.
 Edwin Binney and his family split their time between Old Greenwich, Connecticut, and St. Lucie County, Florida, on the eastern coast near Boca Raton.

 In both communities, he was well-respected.
 In Greenwich, there is a Binney Lane that runs right down to the water, and in St. Lucie County, he is credited with having had the vision to turn Fort Pierce into a port, now called Port Lucie.

-Harold Smith stayed in the New York City area, and he was active in many civic organizations including the Union League Club of New York, the Transportation Club, the Upton Club, and the Hudson River Country Club.
+C. Harold Smith stayed in the New York City area, and he was active in many civic organizations including the Union League Club of New York, the Transportation Club, the Upton Club, and the Hudson River Country Club.

 I am grateful to crayon historian Ed Welter for his help in making this story as accurate as possible.
 He also has a Crayon Collecting website that tells the full story of the crayon industry.
 To read it, click here.